 a) if the indication of 'applicability of "lists of PLMN(s) to be used in disaster condition" provided by a VPLMN' is set to true:

-- each PLMN in the "list of PLMN(s) to be used in disaster condition" stored in the ME which is associated with the PLMN ID of the determined PLMN with disaster condition, if any, ordered based on this list; otherwise
+- if the MS has determined a PLMN with disaster condition and it has stored a "list of PLMN(s) to be used in disaster condition" associated with the PLMN ID of that PLMN each PLMN in this list, ordered based on this list; otherwise

-- if the ME does not have a stored "list of PLMN(s) to be used in disaster condition" associated with the PLMN ID of the determined PLMN with disaster condition, each PLMN in the "list of PLMN(s) to be used in disaster condition" stored in the ME which is associated with the PLMN ID of the HPLMN, if any, ordered based on this list.
+- if the MS has determined a PLMN with disaster condition and it does not have stored a "list of PLMN(s) to be used in disaster condition" associated with the PLMN ID of that PLMN and it has stored a "list of PLMN(s) to be used in disaster condition" associated with the PLMN ID of the HPLMN, each PLMN in this list, ordered based on this list.

 b) if the indication of 'applicability of "lists of PLMN(s) to be used in disaster condition" provided by a VPLMN' is set to false:

-- each PLMN in the "list of PLMN(s) to be used in disaster condition" stored in the ME which is associated with the HPLMN, if any, ordered based on this list.
+- if the UE has determined a PLMN with disaster condition and it has stored a "list of PLMN(s) to be used in disaster condition" associated with PLMN ID of the HPLMN each PLMN in this list , ordered based on this list.

-vii) PLMN/NG-RAN combinations for other forbidden PLMNs, in random order.
+vii) PLMN/NG-RAN combinations for other forbidden PLMNs broadcasting the PLMN ID of the determined PLMN with disaster condition or broadcasting the "disaster roaming indication", in random order.

 When following the above procedure the following requirements apply: